 Dealing with Absentee Bosses

-A boss that never checks up on you might have some perks (who’s going to tell you not to waste time on Instagram or Snapchat?), but it’s really frustrating when you can’t get the support and assistance you need to succeed.
+A boss that never checks up on you might have some perks (who’s going to tell you not to waste time on Instagram or Snapchat?), but it’s frustrating when you feel like you don’t have the support you need to learn, succeed, and grow professionally.

 Dealing with Micro-Managers